 Sample documentation begins in the DEP Central Chemistry and Biology Laboratories.
 A label is placed on each container with the request (RQ) number, the major analyte group, a notation if filtration is required, and the preservation method.
 For all samples, bar-coded site and RQ labels are prepared for each sample container, as well as field sheets and DEP Laboratory receiving reports.
 Bar codes provide an electronic link between sample containers and associated paperwork.
 Field sheets pre-populated with site ID’s and physical well or spring information are used for every routine sampling site.

-All field documentation is recorded on appropriate field sheets developed by the GWMS (see Figures 3a and 3b referenced on page 15 of the Quality Assurance Plan for the Groundwater Management Section – August 2019).
+All field documentation is recorded on appropriate field sheets developed by the GWMS (see Quality Assurance Plan for the Groundwater Management Section – August 2019).
 Samplers must ensure that the most current versions are used by observing the date printed on the forms.
 All paper documentation records must be recorded in waterproof ink.
 Erasing or obliterating records is not permitted.
 Corrections are made by marking a single line through the error so that it is still legible, and the initials of the individual performing the correction are included.
 All documentation records must be legible.

 All documentation requirements for initial activities performed by the Central Laboratory (container preparation, supplying sampling kits, RQ information, etc.) are generated, retained, and stored internally by appropriate lab staff and within the DEP Laboratory Information Management System (LIMS).